NQCD/NQCDynamics.jl/docs/src/getting_started.md

 nothing # hide
 ```

-Now, we can finally run the trajectory using the `run_trajectory` function.
+Now, we can finally run the trajectory using the `run_dynamics` function.
 This takes three positional arguments: the dynamics variables `z`, the time span
 we want to solve for `tspan`, and the simulation parameters `sim`.
 For classical dynamics we also provide a timestep `dt` since we're using the